SpiresMedia/SpiresMedia/README.md

 👧🏽 **Pronouns:** she/her/hers
 ⚡ **Fun fact:** I love cookies.

+**I'm currently:**
-🔭 I’m currently working on building my dev portfolio.
+🔭 working on building my dev portfolio.
-🌱 I’m currently learning how to be ok with making mistakes.
+🌱 learning how to be ok with making mistakes.
-🤔 I’m looking for help with procrastination.
+🤔 looking for help with procrastination.

 🛠️ **Tools I Use + Love:**